gbrener/conda-shell/README.md

 ## FAQ

+Q: Does this project have all the features of `nix-shell`?
+A: No. It may never reach the full functionality of `nix-shell`, since `nix` is a different package manager than `conda` with different ambitions.
+However this is a step in that direction.

 Q: Have you seen [conda-execute](https://github.com/conda-tools/conda-execute)?
 A: On the surface, `conda-shell` may look like it offers very similar features as `conda-execute`.
-However there are a number of key differences:
+However there are a number of important differences:
     - `conda-shell` has different goals than `conda-execute` (see above)
-    - Syntactically, `conda-shell`'s use of the [shebang line]() (borrowed from `nix-shell`'s syntax) is more terse and reuses the CLI from `conda install`.
-We avoid inventing (and maintaining) a new YAML-based syntax for declaring package dependencies
+    - Syntactically, `conda-shell`'s use of the [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) (borrowed from `nix-shell`'s syntax) is more terse and reuses the CLI from the `conda install` command.
+This avoids inventing (and maintaining) a new YAML-based syntax for declaring package dependencies
     - `conda-shell` does not need to be installed into the root environment
     - `conda-shell` offers container-like features, such as executing arbitrary commands and acting as an interactive subshell